 It can be hard to take in all the findings at once and having a copy of the report you can refer to later is helpful.

 An accurate diagnosis leads to the best treatment possible.
-So, the skill of your pathologist is important as you want to make sure your tissue sample is handled properly and diagnosed correctly.
+You want to make sure your tissue sample is handled properly and diagnosed correctly.
+So, the skill of your pathologist is important.

 One way to do this is to ask your provider about the experience of the pathologist and the pathology laboratory.

 Below are some questions you may want to ask before your biopsy.

 It's always OK to get a second opinion on your tissue samples from another pathologist.

 It's standard for hospitals in the U.S. to preserve and store all biopsy samples as formalin fixed paraffin embedded tissue.